thosakwe/immutable_state/README.md

 🦋 A lightweight framework for stateless UI in Flutter, and an alternative to Redux.

+**Marked as beta until tests are published, and Travis is set up.**

 # Why?
 UI state management in complex applications is a solved problem.
 Immutable application state, combined with asynchronous, functional updates, is generally the way to go.